GSC - Travel Team

 ● Some teams also organize an end of the year party, if timing allows

 o Sometimes this is a dinner at states or just an informal gathering at GSC for the final home game, etc

-· Last year, we initiated “Bantam Night” which was held at towards the end of the season, The event included a cookout and all 3 Bantam teams playing home games, as well as the rose ceremony for each team.
-The night was well received and would be a good event to repeat.
-Bantam managers will need to coordinate with the help of Lorin and Brent.
+· This year, we will again hold “Bantam Night” which will be held towards the end of the season.
+The event includes a cookout and all 3 Bantam teams playing home games, as well as the rose ceremony for each team.
+Bantam managers will coordinate.
+There will also be a similar event planned for the girls U14 team.

 · You will need to coordinate and remind players leading up to that night